-Within the boundaries of the property, other locations could be considered for the new greenhouse.
-However, other locations may require greater environmental impacts such as additional ground disturbance, grading for slopes that are not suitable for installation or additional tree clearing and would result in higher costs to the applicant.
+The applicant could build install the Farm in the City on an off-site property.
+The environmental impacts of this alternative would be unknown and would potentially require acquisition and an increase to the overall cost of the project.
+Other locations may require greater environmental impacts such as additional ground disturbance, grading for slopes that are not suitable for installation or additional tree clearing and would result in higher costs to the applicant.
+Installation on an off-stie property would also have a greater financial cost to the applicant as it would require the new purchase or leasing of land.